 The ZR012 is powered by a manually wound mechanical movement with Releaux polygon (triangular-shaped) rotors, which are eccentric, meaning they are not mounted directly to the central crankshaft.
 “At these minuscule dimensions, the thickness of one tooth on the gears is not fine enough to precisely align the hour and minute wankels – normally you adjust by a complete tooth.

-To ensure extremely high precision adjustment, the fixed wheels can be rotated slightly (then re-fixed) to allow fine adjustment and synchronised precision between the hour and minute indicators.”
+To ensure extremely high precision adjustment, the fixed wheels can be rotated slightly (then re-fixed) to allow fine adjustment and synchronized precision between the hour and minute indicators.”
 (180 plots to create epitrochoids for hours and minutes.
-Maximum tolerances of 0.20 mm between hour and minute indication rotors and inside of epitrochoid.)
+Maximum tolerances of 0.20 mm between the hour and minute indication rotors and inside of epitrochoid.)

 The Experiment ZR012 features a 60 component titanium case with zirconium lugs and measures 59mm long x 44mm wide x 17mm high.
-It has an articulated front lug, compound rear lug, which wrap ergonomically around the wrist making the timepiece fit more comfortably.
+It has an articulated front lug, compound rear lug, which wraps ergonomically around the wrist making the timepiece fit more comfortably.
 Sapphire crystal with anti-reflective treatment both side.